Tidemill Academy Governors – 2018/19

 I took on the role of Staff Governor in 2012 because I wanted to take a more active role in moving forward as an Academy.
 I am on the standards and community subcommittee, an area I have a keen interest in.
 As most of you know I have worked at Tidemill since 2006 and enjoy good relationships with staff, children and the school community.

-Abigail Coman Walker- Community Governor
+Abigail Coman Walker- Trust Governor

 For the last 12 years, I have worked for HSBC Bank in many of their global locations including Hong Kong, Brasil and UAE.
 When I returned to the UK in 2013, I wanted to find an opportunity to contribute my skills and knowledge to the local community.
 As the parent of two young children, becoming a school governor seemed ideal.